PsychNeuro/ed1/book/glossary.md

 #### stereotype
 is a simplified mental categorization of a group of people according to a set of properties, often used instead of trying to think about distinct and complex individuals, as a form of +compression that the brain automatically does.
 Some stereotypes are negative and can result in inaccurate negative impressions of individuals based on superficial characteristics that do not reflect their individual abilities and strengths.
 Given the widespread cultural spreading of stereotypes, even members of negatively stereotyped groups show at least implicit, and often explicit, incorporation of these beliefs.

+#### stimulants
+are a broad class of drugs that stimulate activity, including +amphetamine and cocaine.

 #### subconscious
 refers to processes operating below the level of +consciousness, as famously emphasized by Sigmund Freud.
 See also +implicit.